nvladdanki/datasciencecoursera/README.md

 -datasciencecoursera
 ====================

-This is as pe course requiement
+This is as per course requirement